CodemasterDevops421/Social-Media-and-Contact-Info-Extractor/README.md

-Here's the revised README.md content for your Contact Details Scraper:
+Here's the revised README.md for your Contact Details Scraper, incorporating all necessary updates and alignment with your provided links and preferences:

 ```markdown
 ## Features